gawrigh7/CartWise/README.md

 **CartWise**

 CartWise is a full-stack grocery and recipe web application designed to help users manage groceries, plan meals, and receive AI-based recipe suggestions.
-The application is built with Spring Boot (Java 21) on the backend and React with Tailwind CSS on the frontend.
+The application is built with Spring Boot (Java 21).
 <br><br>

 **I. Features**